Jewels of Elizabeth II: Queen Victoria's Stud Earrings

-The Duchess of Gloucester’s Pendant Earrings
+The Duchess of Gloucester's Pendant Earrings

 These earrings originally had detachable pearl and diamond cluster tops.
 These tops were given to Princess Elizabeth by Queen Mary in 1947, and Princess Elizabeth wore them on her wedding day.
 The drops now have a diamond solitaire topper.
 The pendant earrings have been worn regularly by Queen Elizabeth including important state occasions, such as the State Opening of Parliament in Mauritius in 1972.

-Queen Mary’s Floret Earrings
+Queen Mary's Floret Earrings

 These earrings were made for Queen Mary by Garrards, and consist of a large central diamond surrounded by seven smaller diamonds.
 The two large central diamonds were a wedding present from Sir William Mackinnon.

-Queen Mary’s Cluster Earrings
+Queen Mary's Cluster Earrings

 These earrings were made for Queen Mary by Garrards.
 The central stones were a wedding present from the Bombay Presidency.

 Greville Chandelier Earrings

 These 7.5 cm (3 in) long chandelier earrings made by Cartier in 1929 have three large drops adorned with every modern cut of diamond.
 The earrings were purchased by Margaret Greville, who left them to her friend the Queen Mother in 1942, and Elizabeth's parents gave them to her in 1947 as a wedding present.
 However, she was not able to use them until she had her ears pierced.
 When the public noticed that her ears had been pierced, doctors and jewellers found themselves inundated with requests by women anxious to have their ears pierced too.
+Catherine, Princess of Wales wore the earrings at the state banquet held following the wedding of Hussein, Crown Prince of Jordan, and Rajwa Al Saif in 2023.